vizzuhq/vizzu-story-js/docs/tutorial/data.md

 # Data

-You can use the same data definition formats as in the `vizzu` library, there are two types of data series: dimensions and measures.
+You can use the same data definition formats as in the `Vizzu` library.
+Similarly, there are two types of data series: dimensions and measures.

 !!! note
     Please note, that all of the data used throughout your data story has to be